 Artificial Lights for Charging Glow in the Dark Art

 By the time bedtime comes around, sometimes the stars have been discharging light for a few hours and won't be as bright as they can be.
-A 10 minute top up with a bright light can help when natural light isn't enough.
+A 10 minute top up with a bright room light can help when natural light isn't enough.

-UV tubes and flashlights lights can charge the stars well but they are not necessarily needed and should not used in children's bedrooms as UV light can be a hazard to eyesight.
+UV lights are not necessarily needed though and high powered UV lights (365um) should never used in kid's bedrooms as UV light can be a hazard to skin and eyesight.
+Avoid staring directly at UV light!

 Leave a comment: